 The Root Bass is an electric variation of the inbindi, a musical instrument found around the world, of which the Washtub Bass is but one example.
 I been playing one for some time, and experimenting with amplification for some time, testing mic and pickup placements.

 During a visit to Port Antonio, Jamaica, I learned that they knew all about traditional versions, and I commissioned a local artist carver’s design.
 Instead of a resonating box, it was amplified by making physical contact with a hand-held mic.
 I experimented with some ideas for built-in pickups, and over time found an inexpensive design, with improvements for players and carvers.

-While we were installing the pickup, we cut the staff in two and fitted it with a friction fit connector.
+On a later visit, I demonstrated how to install my latest pickups, to several carvers and an audience of onlookers.
+While we were at it, we cut the staff in two and installed a friction-fit connector.
 This makes it much easier to get the instrument on an airplane, and carry the instrument around town to gigs.
-I use a guitar gig bag with a bit of foam – the pieces fit in well, and everyone knows to treat it with care.
+I use a guitar gig-bag with a bit of foam – the pieces fit in well, and everyone knows to treat it with care.

 A stick, a rope, and a mic are all you really need to play, but these models are works of art and quality musical instruments.
 I bought a few from some carvers in the Portland area, brought some to Canada, and left one in Jamaica for my next trip.
 In Canada, I worked on a few improvements to the pickup, and found a way to use recycled plastic to easily make more precise friction-fit connectors.